TelegramBots/book/src/2/reply-markup.md

 {{#include ../../Examples/2/ReplyMarkup.cs:callback-buttons}}
 ```

+> Callback data string can be up to 64 bytes.
+You can construct them explicitly via `InlineKeyboardButton.WithCallbackData`

 ### URL buttons

 Buttons of this type have a small arrow icon to help the user understand that tapping on a [URL button] will open an external link.
-In this example we use `InlineKeyboardButton.WithUrl` helper method to create a button with a text and url.
+In this example we pass a single `InlineKeyboardButton`, and the constructor understand the second argument is an URL rather than callbackData.

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}

 {{#include ../../Examples/2/ReplyMarkup.cs:url-buttons}}
 ```

+> You can also construct URL buttons via `InlineKeyboardButton.WithUrl`

 ### Switch to Inline buttons